fignite/helpers/CONTRIBUTING.md

 ### Testing locally

-To test your help works locally you can use `npm link`.
+To test your helper works locally you can use `npm link`.

 First create a link from your fork of `@figles/helpers`.